Communist Party of Britain: Attitudes towards capitalism

 The party takes the traditional Marxist approach to capitalism, saying that it is at fault for wars, climate change, and corruption.
 It claims that 'capitalism must be overthrown in the interests of the working class and humanity.'

 Attitudes towards imperialism

 The party believes that the First World War was a war between imperialists, caused by competition between monopolies.

 They criticise US imperialism, and US involvement in regime change.
 They also hold that the World Trade Organization, World Bank, International Monetary Fund and European Union work to push a neoliberal, imperialist agenda.

 Capitalism and inequality

 The party claims that inequality in the UK can be traced back to capitalism, with workers providing the country with goods and not being properly paid for it, with workers' pay coming under pressure in the recent decades.

 Attitudes towards socialist states

 Soviet Union

-The party's attitude towards the Soviet Union was positive, however, it criticises Nikolai Yezhov's actions during the late 1930s as 'violations of socialist democracy'.
+The party's attitude towards the Soviet Union is positive, with criticism of Nikolai Yezhov's actions during the late 1930s as 'violations of socialist democracy'.
+Both the party and the Morning Star approved of perestroika and processes of reform in the late 1980s, believing that these would pave the way to a more humane socialism.
 The final assessment of the Soviet Union is summed up in Britain's Road to Socialism: